 Traffic ticket?
 Call a Nevada criminal defense attorney…

 Were you ticketed for illegal stopping or parking on a Nevada highway?
-Our Las Vegas criminal defense attorneys are waiting for your call to give you a FREE consultation right now.
+Our Las Vegas criminal defense attorneys can help.

 Were you or a loved one injured because a car was illegally stopped on a Nevada highway?
 Our Las Vegas car accident attorneys may be able to win you a hefty financial settlement to cover your expenses and more.
 And it is risk-free because you pay us nothing unless we win your case.

-See our related article on the Nevada traffic offense of illegal stopping or parking on non-highways and unsafe turning from private roads onto public roads.
+See our related article on illegal stopping or parking on non-highways and unsafe turning from private roads onto public roads.